AndrewKralovec/dominions5_manager/README.md

  * npm install
  * node index.js

+## Notes
+The application is all the files as a whole that you download.
+The manger is `Index.js`, its the entry point of the application.
+The Bot is the discord client.

 ## API

 #### appsettings.json

 This is where Dominions 5 and Discord Bot settings held.
-You can add any settings you want your BOT to use.
+You can add any settings you want your Bot to use.

 appsettings.json
 ```